-5.4.1 Charging Batteries
+5.4.1 Charge Batteries

 Use the integrated battery charger (Fig. 7/3) to charge batteries.
-Connect the charger by means of the mains cable (Fig. 7/4) with safety plug.
+Proceed to connection of the charger by means of the mains cable (Fig. 7/4) with safety plug.
 Charging batteries is recommended if at least one bar of the LDS display has extinguished after operation of the machine.
-Observe the operating instructions of the charger 88-60-2723 as well as the operating instructions of the battery manufacturer.
-If the battery type is changed (ex. from lead acid to gel) the charger has to be adjusted by a Minuteman contract workshop.
+On this behalf you are requested to observe the operating instructions of the charger 88-60-2723 as well as the operating instructions of the battery manufacturer.
+In case it is intended to change the type of battery the charger has to be adjusted only by Minuteman contract workshops.